tangiblelight/jafl-xkb/README.md

-# shaw-xkb
+# jafl-xkb

-This is an XKB port of [@Shavian-info](https://github.com/Shavian-info)'s [experimental "JAFL" layout](https://discord.com/channels/270907769257721856/270913515777163265/1203296681878360075), along with a variant using Dvorak punctuation.
+This is an XKB port of [@Shavian-info](https://github.com/Shavian-info)'s [experimental "JAFL" layout](https://discord.com/channels/270907769257721856/270913515777163265/1203296681878360075), along with a variant using the Dvorak punctuation scheme.
 The punctuation keys are swapped with their corresponding symbol in the other layout.

 ## Qwerty-style punctuation